 How to find a Ham when you know their call sign

 There are two places where you can do searches in Google Earth.
 One at the top left that has an arrow pointing down and the word Search.
-The second one is at the end of the Places section.
+The second one is at the end of the Places section (see picture to the left and the Red arrow).
 It has the magnifying glass then a box (or disk drive) and a space to enter the search field.
 That is where you can place a Call Sign of a ham which is then highlighted in the list of hams.
 There is a box before the call sign that when checked, allows the tear drop to be placed on the map.
 Clicking in the highlighted area takes you to the place.